Before We Begin Daily Meditation

 Making the Seven Shrine Offerings

-- Music can me an eight offering to please the ears (Shabda)
+Music can be an eight offering to please the ears (Shabda)

 How to Make the Water Bowl Offerings

 To make the water bowl offering, begin by wiping each bowl with a clean cloth and place the offering bowls face down on the shrine.

 When “opening the shrine” fill the offering bowls beginning from the left hand side to the right side for the peaceful water offerings and from right hand side to the left side for the wrathful offerings.
 At the end of the day, “closing the shrine”, you will start emptying the offering bowls beginning from the right side moving to the left side for peaceful offerings and the opposite for wrathful offerings, emptying, wiping dry and placing the offering bowls face down on the shrine.
 Note: It is very inauspicious to have an empty offering bowl face up so remember to keep them face down when they are empty.

 Water Offering Prayer written by Traktung Dudjom Lingpa called An Ocean of Blessings from Pure Vision with compliments from Bero Jeydren Publications.
 This prayer was translated and published by Bero Jeydren Publications.